-- NEW: The number of dead on Sunday rises to at least 144, says an opposition group
+- The number of dead on Sunday rises to at least 144, says an opposition group

 - The rebel Free Syrian Army says it carried out a Damascus bombing

 - At least 1,600 people, including children, are killed in a week, UNICEF says

 - A documentary group says nearly 5,000 people died in August

 At least 1,600 people were killed in Syria last week, making it the deadliest week yet in the civil war, a UNICEF spokesman said Sunday.

 Patrick McCormick of the U.N. children's fund said the toll included children, as the government of Bashar al-Assad fights to suppress an 18-month uprising against its rule.

 Nearly 5,000 people died in August, according to the Center of Documentation of Violation in Syria, which put the toll for the month at 4,937.